 Deniz: As you grow your retail footprint and pop-ups, what do you look for in a production partner or supplier beyond the sustainability label?

-We try to be as zero-waste as possible, so no packaging, everything is renewable, and everything is cardboard.
-We donate all returned items to local charities.
-So we work with a lot of numbers, several local charities back in Vancouver to help people move who are in need, or they are refugees who are coming into Canada.
+We try to be as zero-waste as possible, everything is renewable and cardboard.
+We donate all returned items to local charities and work with several local charities back in Vancouver.

 Deniz: From a sustainability standpoint, are there any practices from your ceramics partners that feel especially meaningful to you?